Published: April 27, 2018 | Updated: July 23, 2021 | Posted by: Mayee Gonzales | Lifestyle

 Boracay is now closed to the public.
 In an effort to “rehabilitate” the island, President Rodrigo Duterte ordered to close the country’s top tourist destination for six months.
-It may be unfortunate for residents and tourists, but we’re hoping to see improvements after the so-called rehabilitation.
+The DENR even tried to add Manila Bay to the extensive list of white sand beaches in the Philippines to no avail.

 Ride a bus to Sta.
 Cruz, Zambales and get off at Petron gas station in Barangay Lipay.
 Ride a tricycle to the port and charter a boat to the island.
 Travel time is five to six hours.